ChuDucAnh242002/Flight_Weather_Intergration/README.md

 <img src="Release/Thumbnails/Thumbnail_2.png"/>

-#  Installation & Run instruction
+#  Installation & Run Instruction

 There are two main ways to run the application:
 ### 1. The first method: Run through command line, which is considered quick and easy.